compound-finance/compound-js/README.md

 ## Instance Creation

-The following are valid Ethereum providers for initialization of the SDK.
+The following are valid Ethereum providers for initialization of the SDK (v2 and Comet instance).

 ```js
 var compound = new Compound(window.ethereum); // web browser